 MAKE THE CREAM CHEESE FROSTING:

-- Measure your cheesecake layer against the cake layers.
-If the cheesecake layer turns out to be a slightly larger round than your cake, move it to a cutting board and gently shave off some of the cheesecake's exteriors to get it to the same size as your cake layers.
+- See how the size of the cheesecake layer compares to the red velvet cake layers.
+If the cheesecake layer is larger, shave off some of its exterior to get it to the same size as the red velvet layers.

-- Place the cheesecake layer on top of the first cake layer.
-Place the 2nd cake layer on top of the cheesecake.
+- Place the cheesecake layer on top of the red velvet cake layer that's on the cake plate.

 FROST THE CAKE: